Hinton-in-the-Hedges

 Hinton-in-the-Hedges is a small village and civil parish in West Northamptonshire, England, 2 mi due west of the town of Brackley.
 West of the village is Hinton-in-the-Hedges Airfield.
 At the time of the 2001 census, the parish's population was 179 people.
 It had decreased to 167 at the 2011 Census.

+Name

+The name was recorded as Hintone in the Domesday Book of 1086 AD; the owner was Geoffrey de Mandeville.

+The name has been recorded in documentary records as: